MarimerLLC/csla/Samples/CslaFastStart/readme.md

 For more detailed information about using CSLA .NET please see the [Using CSLA .NET](http://store.lhotka.net/using-csla-4-all-books) book.

 ## Creating the solution and Interface project
-Open Visual Studio and create a new _Console Application_ using .NET Core 5.
+Open Visual Studio and create a new _Console Application_ using .NET 5.
 Name it `CslaFastStart`.

 ![](readme-images/CreateConsoleApp.png)